hananelmeron2/Wi-Fi-Deauthentication-Attack/README.md

 short brief:

-in order to run the code you need to work with linux, and have wifi adapter card and then turn the computer into monitor mode . you also need scapy install in your pc, and air-crack-ng. because we use prettytable you need to install prettytable with the commend : sudo pip3 install PTable.
+the code was written in python 3.6. in order to run the code you need to work with linux (vm will probably not work because there is some issues with the monitor mode), and have wifi adapter card and then turn the computer into monitor mode . you also need scapy install in your pc, and air-crack-ng. because we use prettytable you need to install prettytable with the commend : sudo pip3 install PTable.